triggerdotdev/basic-starter/README.md

 npm install
 ```

-Then create a `.env` file with your development Trigger.dev API Key:
+Then create a `.env` file and make sure to enter your Trigger.dev development API Key:

 ```sh
 echo "TRIGGER_API_KEY=<APIKEY>" >> .env